 Social Networks Policy

 In some cases an electronic posting may give rise to concerns about the safety and well-being of a student or others (e.g. depictions of self-injury, suicidal ideation, acute depressive state, etc.).
-In these situations the College may require the student to undergo an assessment by a mental health professional (See Behavioral Health Intervention Policy).
+In these situations the College may require the student to undergo an assessment by a mental health professional (See Behavioral Intervention Protocol).